-Benefits at a Glance - Clerical
+Benefits at a Glance - Facilities

 You may choose between Blue Cross Blue Shield Community Blue (0002) or the BCBS Community Blue High Deductible (0003).
 The College pays the single subscriber premium for the 0002 plan.
 The 0002 plan has a $500/single, $1000/family, annual deductible with a 80%-20% co-insurance split of the approved amount for in-network providers.
 The 0003 plan has a $1500/single, $3000/family annual deductible with an 80%-20% co-insurance split of the approved amount for in-network providers.
 The College will contribute up to 50% of the dependent premium and you pay the remainder to insure any dependents.
 Our plan is a grandfathered plan under the Affordable Care Act.

 The dental plan is with BCBS has a $100 deductible and 90%-10% co-insurance on basic services and 50%-50% on other services. $1000 maximum benefit per year for each participant.

 The above medical plan includes prescription drug coverage.
 The 0002 plan has $10/$20/$40 co-pays per generic/formulary brand name/non-formulary brand name prescription.
 The 0003 plan has $10/$40 co-pays per generic/brand name prescription.
 A mail order program is also available.